 If only registered county and registered state are imported, the registered address will not be updated.
-These fields, along with the county file ID, will be used as a unique identifier.
+These fields will be used, along with the county file ID, as a unique identifier.

 In a donation import, the "overwrite existing data" checkbox refers to signup fields being imported, not to donations.

 Individual donations exist in a separate table from profile information.
 Most donation imports will add new transactions to a nation's financial database.
 If you include a NationBuilder donation ID on an imported donation record, an existing donation will be updated.
 Mapping to a NationBuilder donation ID will always overwrite existing financial information.
 This is true whether or not you check the "overwrite existing data" checkbox.

 Similarly, membership information exists in a separate table from profile information.
 A person can have multiple membership types, but only one membership per type.
 Therefore, membership imports always update membership information associated with a person.

 The "overwrite existing data" checkbox in a membership import refers to signup fields, not to information related to a membership.